 Seitan is simply wheat gluten, and due to the fact that so many people today have such poor intestinal health, and so many gluten intolerances and allergies, it does not appear like it would be a smart or healthy choice for most.
-In fact, anything extracted isn’t a great idea, as our body does best with whole foods in their natural form.
+In fact, anything extracted isn’t a great idea, as our body does best with whole foods in their whole, natural form.

 Is it better than TVP?
 Perhaps, but it is still a heavily processed food item, that has the potential to be damaging for a lot of people.
 One of the common theories of why there is such a high prevalence of gluten intolerance in the world today is due to how the wheat has been modified to be higher in its gluten composition.
 Whenever we "mess around" with nature's genetic code and proportions, we usually pay the price for it sooner or later.